salesforce/test-drop-in-framework/README.md

 ## Requirements
 To use this project the following requirements have to be met:
 - Java 1.8
-- TestNG and Selenium 2.x on the class path
+- TestNG and Selenium WebDriver on the class path

 ## Recommended
 - Maven to resolve dependencies on TestNG and Selenium